reTHINK-project/specs/messaging-framework/readme.md

 This document gives an overview on the Messaging Framework technical solution used to support Hyperty's interaction through the higher level [Data Synchronisation Reporter - Observer communication mechanism](p2p-data-sync.md).

-Hyperties cooperate each other with a Resource Oriented Messaging model implemented by a simple Messaging Framework.
-The Hyperty Messaging Framework, supports different messaging patterns including publish/subscribe and request/response messaging patterns.
+Hyperties cooperate with each other through a Resource Oriented Messaging model implemented by a simple Messaging Framework.
+The Hyperty Messaging Framework, supports different messaging patterns including publish/subscribe and request/response.
 The higher level [Reporter - Observer communication pattern](p2p-data-sync.md) works on top of these basic messaging patterns.

 The Message delivery is based on a simple message Router functionality that performs a lookup for listeners registered to receive the Message (the ["Message.to" Header field](https://github.com/reTHINK-project/dev-service-framework/blob/develop/docs/datamodel/message/readme.md#to) is the only information looked up for).
 The Message is posted to all found listeners, which can be other Routers or end-points (Hyperties).
 Thus, the Hyperty Messaging Framework is comprised by a network of Routers where each Router only knows adjacent registered Routers or end-points.